Hamza490/Hamza490/README.md

 ## About Me

-I've just come back from my trip to Singapore, and am busy learning React Native to build an international medical passport, while the repo is private, I hope to use what I learn in this project to contribute to open-source projects!
+I've just come back from my trip to Singapore, and am busy learning React Native to build an international medical passport.
+While the repo is private, I hope to use what I learn in this project to contribute to open-source projects!

 **Current Status** I'm a 3rd year Software Engineering Student at TMU!